brohudev/portfolio/devnotebook.md

      - the footer resume link should contain the multi page master resume
      - put more taglines in the tagline array
  - misc:
+     - version the site so that you can build in public(mostly)
      - create actual icons for the site
      - create an actual logo for you to use.
      - later: make the loading and images faster. use the cloudflare cdn ig.